LanLanZhao/IEEE_TGRS_GSDG-Net/README.md

 ## Notes

-- The GSDG model implementation and pretrained weights are intentionally not included in this initial public release.
 - Large `.mat` datasets are distributed through Google Drive instead of git.
 - Result folders and model checkpoints are ignored by default to keep the repository lightweight.